NeuroLang/neurolang_gallery/README.md

 ### Private Repositories

-`tljh-repo2docker` also supports building environments from private repositories.
+There is support for building environments from private repositories.

 It is possible to provide the `username` and `password` in the `Credentials` section of the form: